Skip to main content

 Webhook migration is the first concrete use of this model.

-• kl-webhooks-plugin contributes the canonical webhook CRUD implementation through its SDK extension bag,
+• kl-plugin-webhook contributes the canonical webhook CRUD implementation through its SDK extension bag,

 • and the long-lived sdk.listWebhooks(), sdk.createWebhook(), sdk.updateWebhook(), and sdk.deleteWebhook() methods remain compatibility shims so existing callers do not need to migrate immediately.